ladislavhorky/osm-based-3d-street-map/README.md

 [styling reference](//github.com/melowntech/vts-browser-js/wiki/VTS-Geodata-Format#geo-layer-styles-structure)
 for available directives.
 Then make sure you picked the correct style in `index.html`.

-## How to set up my own map configuration
+## How do I set up my own map configuration?

 To set up your own map using VTS Public Resources, you will need latest Ubuntu LTS system.